 If so, how is it working?

 If it isn’t generating new referral customers, then maybe it’s time to re-think it.

-Referral programs can work in a variety of different businesses, and they are a fantastic way to grow your membership by getting the ‘word of mouth’ advertising train rolling.
+Referral programs can work in a variety of different businesses, and they are a fantastic martial arts marketing idea and way to grow your membership by getting the ‘word of mouth’ advertising train rolling.

 But in order for it to work, your incentives have to be things that connect with your current students.